 Consumers are increasingly taking on an active ‘maker’ role, shaping products and solutions.
 Just think about the success of crowdsourcing platforms such as ‘My Starbucks Idea’ or ‘LEGO Ideas’.
 This implies that, next to ‘think’, ‘feel’, and ‘do’, we should also include ‘make’ in the research mix.

-We all know that what people say, does not always correspond with what they actually do.
-This phenomenon is also referred to as the ‘say-do gap’ and is especially visible in topics where people are prone to maintain a positive image by giving socially desirable responses.
-This often explains deviating election-poll results, or why stats are off for sensitive topics such as racism, substance use, smoking, or bankruptcies.
-Wanting to understand human behavior, it is thus not enough to focus on what people ‘think’ and ‘feel’; what they ‘do’ is another vital part of the research mix.
+What people say, does not always correspond with what they actually do.
+This so-called ‘say-do gap’ is visible from election polls to topics like sustainability.
+Wanting to understand human behavior, it is therefore not enough to focus on what people ‘think’ and ‘feel’; what they ‘do’ is another vital part of the research mix.

 For a long time, the dominant belief among philosophers, scientists and economists was that humans are driven predominantly by ratio.
 And this was no different for marketing researchers.
 But how realistic is this?
 Can we truly unravel and understand complex human behavior by solely focusing on their ‘thinking’?

 We invited Jo Stanbridge, Global Insight Lead Sensodyne at GSK, to share her experience on collaborating with leading-edge consumers to fully understand the importance of consumer trends and how they manifest within different cultures.

 We invited Gaël Chevé, CMI International at L’Oréal Active Cosmetics (Cerave, La Roche Posay and Skinceuticals), to talk about the value of collaborating with ‘the 90’ or everyday consumers, and how this helps L’Oréal to further develop their consumer-centric thinking.